 How to Begin: Creating an Accessible Classroom

 The first step in providing an accessible learning environment for students with disabilities is proactively establishing an accessible classroom experience.
-See our suggestions for Creating an Accessible Classroom , which include a sample syllabus statement about the process for requesting accommodations, considerations for choosing accessible materials, and resources for building in universal design concepts.
+See our suggestions for Creating an Accessible Classroom , which include a sample syllabus statements about the process for requesting accommodations, considerations for choosing accessible materials, and resources for building in universal design concepts.

 Now What?
 Providing Accommodations to Students with an Accommodation Letter

-SSD and the Texas Center for Disability Studies have created an eight minute video to demonstrate how instructors and students should discuss the accommodation letter.
+D&A and the Texas Center for Disability Studies have created an eight minute video to demonstrate how instructors and students should discuss the accommodation letter.
 The video also includes common mistakes made by students and instructors.
 We hope this video helps instructors feel prepared and confident about discussing accommodation letters with students.

 Questions or Concerns About How to Provide an Accommodation?

-Suggested Dos and Don’ts For Instructors Providing Accommodations
+Dos and Don’ts For Providing Accommodations

 For more information about working with students with disabilities, click here.